Sony introduce new DualSense controller for PlayStation 5 with improved designUpdated: November 07, 2021 12:22

 The ‘Share' button, as we have seen on the previous DualShock 4 controller, has been removed with the ‘Create' button on the DualSense controller.
 The ‘Create' button builds upon the functionality offered by the Share button.
 We are not having more details about this feature.
 We will get to know you as the launch date comes close.

 Additionally, there is a built-in microphone arrangement right on the controller which allows players to communicate easily, but whether or not this microphone array will pick up button presses and other ambient noise, has not been defined yet.

 The light bar that was present on the front of the previous DualShock 4 has been moved to either side of the touchpad.
 The PlayStation blog yet does not mention if the touchpad has been improved in any way.
 DualSense also supports a new two-tone design with a combination of black and white that is also a variation from the single tone color scheme as we have seen in the previous controllers.

-The PS5 expected launched is around in the holidays season that is normally considering to be the period between Thanksgiving (late-November) and Christmas.
+The PS5 expected launch is around in the holidays season that is normally considered to be the period between Thanksgiving (late November) and Christmas.
 Jim Ryan, President, and CEO of Sony Interactive Entertainment say more details about the console will be shared in the coming months.

 Be the first to comment.

 Leave a replyYour email address will not be published.
 Required fields are marked *

 Your comment will be displayed only after manual approval.